Parikimys

-Parikimys carpenteri is a multituberculate which existed in Colorado at the end of the Cretaceous period.
+Parikimys carpenteri is an extinct species of prehistoric mammal, a multituberculate which existed in the western United States at the end of the Cretaceous period.
 The species is named "in honor of the DMNS vertebrate paleontologist Ken Carpenter, whose initial field work in the sparse, non-marine Cretaceous exposures of Weld County inspired this project."
+Fossils are known from the Laramie Formation of Colorado and the Lance Formation of Wyoming.